Tracy Morgan incredulous Wal-Mart blames him for accident injuries

-BRIEF-Northern Trust wins GB£6.7 bln mandate from Northern Ireland Local Government Officers’ Superannuation Committee

-* Northern trust wins GB£6.7 billion mandate from Northern Ireland Local Government Officers’ Superannuation Committee

-NEW YORK, Sept 30 Comedian Tracy Morgan, who was injured in a road accident that caused the death of his friend, was incredulous on Tuesday that retailer Wal-Mart blamed him and others in the vehicle for their injuries, saying they were not wearing seat belts.
+NEW YORK Comedian Tracy Morgan, who was injured in a road accident that caused the death of his friend, was incredulous on Tuesday that retailer Wal-Mart Stores Inc blamed him and others in the vehicle for their injuries, saying they were not wearing seat belts.

 In a court filing on Monday in response to a lawsuit filed by Morgan and three other plaintiffs over the June 7 crash on the New Jersey Turnpike, Wal-Mart said the injuries were caused in whole or in part by their failure to wear an appropriate restraint device.